 I will add to this that sometimes moms get stuck in a “tuck under” position.

 So, instead of sticking their bum out, they tuck it under to carry the babe.
 If this is you, releasing your glutes and working hip mobility is where you need to be.
+Watch a video on this and why you have a mom pooch if you're a visual learner.

-In short, diastasis recti is when the six-pack muscles (the rectus abdominus aka deep core muscles up and down from the belly button), specifically the connective tissue, separate during pregnancy from being stretched.
+In short, diastasis recti is when the six-pack muscles (the rectus abdominus, aka deep core muscles up and down from the belly button), specifically the connective tissue, separate during pregnancy from being stretched.

-Sucking In Your Belly Muscles
+3. Sucking In Your Belly Muscles

 Buuutt, when you suck in your stomach, all of the pressure goes DOWN.
 It’s a balloon effect.